bagia/mymon/README.md

 My Monitor
 ======

 My Monitor provides you with a way to monitor your Facebook profile.

-Whilst there is no way to obtain a detailed list of who is browsing your profile, you can set up a watchdog to receive an alert when a specific person in your friend list is visiting your page.
-This website will help to deploy counters to monitor :
+You can do this by setting up "watchdogs" to receive an alert when a specific person in your friend list is visiting your page.
+This website will help to deploy these watchdogs :
-- how many visits your page received, from your friends or from anyone you may or may not know (including search engines),
-- how many of these visits actually were from your friends and not from search engines or strangers,
-- if a specific friend is visiting your profile.
+- in a way that will allow you to track a single person or a group of person
+- in a way that will allow you to track - almost - your entire friend-list
+- in a way that could tell you whether a visit was made by someone in your friend-list or someone else (search engine, friend of friend, etc.)